scarych/aom/readme.eng.md

 `aom` - it is meta-framework made of typescript-decorators, which allows to fast and comfortable create safe api-services, using the principle of accumulation data layers, enriched with abstractions.

-The main idea consist in rule: "don't make the duplicates of same code, and use data proccessing, made to cover most cases you have".
+The main idea sounds like: "don't duplicate the code, link the code". `aom` allows to use data proccessing, made to cover most cases you need.
 At the same time `aom` do not limit the developer in frames of the only framework, but gives the ability to use third-party libraries and packages.

 `aom` is not a "thing in itself "- a framework that operates exclusively on its own codebase and only works in its own environment.
 Its important feature is the ability to combine with the "classic" code